Framework 4: RACI for clearer delegation

 Why it works

 A lot of frustration disappears when the conversation moves from vague status updates to clear ownership design.
+Support gets easier when responsibility is real instead of implied.
+Major changes go better when teams know who owns what and where help will come from.

 Common mistake